Xavier-Jds/Centrifugal-Ring-Positioner/README.md

 The following softwares have been used for building and controlling the CRP.
 Alternatives can be used.
 * Solidworks: CAD design of the building pieces
 * Matlab: controllers design and simulation
-* Arduino IDE: Arduino programming
+* Arduino IDE: Arduino programming.